Living with Tree Squirrels

 Many baby squirrels are victims of ill-timed tree trimming.
 In the Northern Hemisphere trim trees in late November, December, and early January when squirrels and most birds are not nesting, not during spring, summer, and early fall, when squirrels and birds are having young.
 In the Southern Hemisphere, trim trees in months when squirrels and birds are not nesting.
 If you absolutely must trim a tree during squirrel and bird nesting season, please examine the tree carefully to make sure that you avoid squirrel nests and bird nests.
 Leave plenty of foliage around the nests so that the young squirrels and birds will not be exposed to predators and the hot sun.
 Please share this information with your gardener.

 Squirrels on the Road

 Especially during nesting season squirrels dart back and forth across streets.
 Remember, if a squirrel mother is killed, her babies will starve to death or be eaten by predators.
 When crossing the road, squirrels’ instinct is to dart back and forth to elude predators, which include vehicles.
 Squirrels can change direction suddenly and dart back into traffic.
-If you spot a squirrel in or near the road, reduce speed so that you can easily and quickly stop.
+If you spot a squirrel in or near the road, reduce speed so that you can stop quickly and safely.